CaptainMesomorph/tardigrade-framework/README.md

 **Oct 29, 2020 - 12.0.0 Resolved issue with UpdateAsync method of the Audit Decorator**

 - Resolved an issue with the UpdateAsync method of the Audit Decorator.
 - Redesigned the IRepository interface so that it no longer extends the IBulkRepository interface.
-Instead implementing classes need to implement IBulkRepository explicitly.
+Instead inheriting classes need to implement IBulkRepository explicitly.
 - Renamed the Repository classes of the EntityFrameworkCore project to remove the "EntityFrameworkCore" prefix.
 - Renamed the Repository classes of the AzureStorage project to remove the "AzureStorage" prefix.
 - General code clean-up based on ReSharper recommendations.
+- Updated unit tests.
-- Updated third-party NuGet packages.
+- Updated NuGet packages.

 **Sept 18, 2020 - 11.4.0 Enhanced the Repository layer to handle derived types from a class hierarchy**